Public question time

 • Relate to any other matter which Council considers would prejudice the Council or any person.

-Process for responding to Public Questions and the Role of the Mayor or Chairperson:
+Process for responding to Public Questions and the Role of Chairperson (Mayor):

-1. The Mayor or Chairperson will ascertain that the person asking the question is present in the gallery.
-If the person is not in attendance a response will be provided in writing consistent with Council's Customer Service Charter.
+1. The Chairperson will ascertain that the person asking the question is present in the gallery (if the meeting is being held in person).
+If the person declines or is not present, the Chairperson will read out or direct the question be read out.
+The response will be read out at the meeting.

-3. The Mayor or Chairperson will either answer the question or nominate the relevant Portfolio Councillor or officer to provide the answer to the question.
+3. The Chairperson will either answer the question or nominate the relevant Portfolio Councillor or officer to provide the answer to the question.

 4. It is important to note that the Council Meeting is a legal forum for Council decision making.
 It is not an arena for community and Council debate through Public Question Time.
 Therefore the person who submitted the question is not permitted to enter into debate with or directly question the Mayor, Councillors or Council officers.

 5. All questions and answers provided in Public Question Time shall be recorded in the Public Minutes of the Council Meeting.
-For public questions taken on notice, the question and answer be included in ADJUNCT TO 5.1 – PUBLIC QUESTION TIME STATUS UPDATE, for the following Ordinary Council Meeting agenda.
+For public questions taken on notice, the question and answer be included in the Public Question Time Status Update for the following Ordinary Council Meeting agenda.

 6. Supplementary information provided with a Public Question will not be recorded in the minutes.